Fast Approximate Quadratic Programming for Large (Brain) Graph Matching: Results

 \subsection{Algorithm Complexity and leading constants}

-As mentioned above, GM is computationally difficult; even those special cases for which polynomial time algorithms are available, the leading constants are intractably large for all but the simplest cases.
-We therefore determined the average complexity of our algorithm \emph{and} the leading constants, at least for a particular simulation setting.
-The primary computational bottleneck of \FAQ~ is solving the LAP as a subroutine.
-We use the Jonker and Volgenant version of the Hungarian algorithm \cite{Jonker1987, Burkard2009}, which is known to scale cubically in the number of vertices or better.
-Figure \ref{fig:scaling} suggests that \FAQ~ is not just cubic in time, but also has very small leading constants ($\dot{\approx} 10^{-9}$ seconds), making using this algorithm feasible for even reasonably large graphs.
-Note that the other state-of-the-art approximate graph matching algorithms also have cubic or worse time complexity in the number of vertices.
+As mentioned above, GM is computationally difficult, and even in the special cases for which polynomial time algorithms are available, the leading constants are intractably large.
+Given a bounded number of FW iterates, the FAQ algorithm has complexity $O(n^3)$.
+However, a very large lead order constant could still render this algorithm practically infeasible.
+Figure \ref{fig:scaling} suggests that FAQ has $O(n^3)$ complexity, and also has very small leading constants ($\approx 10^{-9}$).
+This suggests that this algorithm is feasible for matching even reasonably large graphs.
+Note that other state-of-the-art approximate graph matching algorithms also have cubic or worse time complexity in the number of vertices.
 We will describe these other algorithms and their time complexity in greater detail below.